-Certain categories of material may be copied by the individual researcher.
+Hardcopy prints may be made of certain categories of material by researchers.
 Standard copying charges apply.
-Books, documents and any other material retrieved by staff can only be copied by staff.
+Books, documents and any other material retrieved by staff may only be photocopied by staff.

-- Copy prints of photographs in our General Photograph collection, located behind the retrievals desk and finding aids in the Reference Room may be photocopied using the copier in the Reference Room. - Prints may be made of any material on our web site.
+- Prints may be made of any material on our web site.
 Note that the entire record is printed when printing a textual record description which includes a finding aid, not just the page being viewed.
-As some finding aids are lengthy and as there is no way to limit the number of pages printed, researchers are advised to do their printing at home or photocopy selected pages from the Reference Room copy. - Microfilm and microfiche records can be copied using the reader/printers or digital scanners in the Microfilm Room.
-Before scanning records from microfilm/fiche, you must purchase a USB stick from our reception desk.
-The cost for the USB stick is \$12.00 + tax.
-The cost per print is \$.40.
-There is no charge for scans. - A camera (digital or standard) in still image mode may be used to take photographic images of records for research and personal use purposes only.
+As some finding aids are lengthy and as there is no way to limit the number of pages printed, researchers are advised to do their printing at home. - Microfilm and microfiche records can be copied using the reader/printers or digital scanners in the Reference Room.
+The cost per print is \$.50.
+You can bring a USB stick or purchase one (\$12.00 + tax) to download scans at no charge. - A camera (digital, cellphone or standard) in still image mode may be used to take photographic images of records for research and personal use purposes only.
 Flash photography and tripods are not allowed.
 Standard handling procedures apply, i.e. the records cannot be put at risk of damage to improve picture quality.